cpu0x00/kali-touchpad/README.md

 # kali linux touchpad not working problem solved

-most of the cases that you don't drivers for the touchpad on your laptop
+most of the cases that you don't have drivers for the touchpad on your laptop

 this how i solved my problem: